ry4ngch/React-Boilerplates/README.md

 │   │   │   └── NavMenu.js           (For Demo Purpose Only)
 │   │   ├── Timeline
 │   │   │   ├── Timeline.js          (For Demo Purpose Only)
-│   │   │   └── TimelineEvents.js    (Unused, the current setup is fetching dummy data using Axios)
+│   │   │   └── TimelineEvents.js    (For Demo Purpose Only)
 │   ├── containers
 │   │   └── Container.js
 │   ├── styles